-Yes, a requirement of the BSW major is the completion of a two-semester field internship in your senior year.
+Yes, a requirement of the BSW major is the completion of a two-semester field placement in your senior year.

 It is important that all students understand that the field placement is a required component of the curriculum of the UConn School of Social Work (SSW) Program.

-All required field practicum experiences must be completed at a UConn School of Social Work-approved facility.
-The School will assist you with securing a field practicum placement.
-Each Facility has its own requirements that must be met before accepting a student for a field practicum.
-You are responsible for meeting a Facility’s requirements.
+All required field placement experiences must be completed at a UConn School of Social Work-approved facility.
+The School will assist you with securing a field placement.
+Each facility has its own requirements that must be met before accepting a student for a field placement.
+You are responsible for meeting a facility’s requirements.

 You can learn more about the field experience in our BSW Field Education Manual.